imrubinshao/awesome-ai-tools/README.md

 - [Cursor](https://cursor.sh/) - Cursor is the IDE of the future, built for pair-programming with Powerful AI.

+- [LangChain](https://github.com/langchain-ai/langchain) -  LangChain is a framework for developing applications powered by language models.

 ## Business
 - [Glean](https://www.glean.com/) - Glean is the enterprise search and knowledge discovery solution for modern teams.
 Search all company apps, find what you need.